 Tutor in Recorder

 Chris Orton is active as a recorder player, Dalcroze Eurhythmics teacher and conductor.
 He studied recorder, viola, and composition at the Royal Birmingham Conservatoire where his recorder teachers were Ross Winters and Annabel Knight, and then took further lessons with Anneke Boeke in Amsterdam.
-He studied orchestral conducting with Jordi Mora at the Escola Superior de Musica de Catalunya (ESMUC) in Barcelona, and most recently Chris gained his certificate qualification in 2017 as a Dalcroze Eurhythmics teacher studying principally with Bethan Habron-James.
+He studied orchestral conducting with Jordi Mora at the Escola Superior de Musica de Catalunya (ESMUC) in Barcelona, and most recently Chris gained his certificate qualification in 2017 as a Dalcroze Eurhythmics teacher studying principally with Bethan Habron-James in Manchester.

 In recorder performance, Chris enjoys the whole range of repertoire; in particular, he has performed a considerable amount of 20th and 21st-century music for recorder, often with live electronics or with other instrumentalists.
 He has been active commissioning new music, and in particular, introducing the recorder to student and professional composers at conservatoires throughout Europe. such projects have taken place at the RNCM, University of York, Krakow Academy of Music and L’Escola Superior de Musica de Catalunya in Barcelona.
 Chris has also performed solo recitals at notable contemporary music festivals in Amsterdam, Krakow, and Huddersfield.
 Recently Chris has started incorporating newer designs of recorders in his concerts and uses both the Maarten Helder tenor and ‘modern’ altos made by Tarasov/Mollenhauer.